Studio123ca/strapi-plugin-image-color-palette/README.md

 ...
 ```

-This can be useful for adding colour accents, or for using the colours as a placeholder while the image is loading.
+This can be useful for adding color accents, or for using the colors as a placeholder while the image is loading.

 ## Requirements